 - family or couples therapy, depending on your individual situation

-Doctors usually treat co-occurring anxiety and bipolar disorders with medication first.
+Doctors usually treat co-occurring bipolar and anxiety disorders with medication first.
 They may initially prescribe a mood stabilizer to address your bipolar disorder.

-Therapy can be a safer way to treat anxiety in people who are taking mood-stabilizing medications.
-It gives a person an alternative to using antidepressants, which may cause adverse effects.
+Therapy can be a safer way to treat anxiety in people who are already taking mood-stabilizing medications.
+It gives a person an alternative to using antidepressants, which may cause negative effects.

 Some common types of therapy used to treat anxiety co-occurring with bipolar disorder include:

-- Cognitive-behavioral therapy (CBT) is a short-term form of psychotherapy focused on changing behaviors to diminish anxiety.
+- Cognitive behavioral therapy (CBT).
+Cognitive behavioral therapy (CBT) is a short-term form of psychotherapy focused on changing behaviors to diminish anxiety.

-- Family therapy can be used to reduce levels of distress within a family that may contribute to or be caused by a person’s symptoms.
+- Family therapy.
+Family therapy can be used to reduce levels of distress within a family that may contribute to or be caused by a person’s symptoms.

-- Relaxation techniques can help a person develop ways of coping with stressors that affect anxiety and mood.
+- Relaxation techniques.
+Relaxation techniques can help a person develop ways of coping with stressors that affect anxiety and mood.

-- Interpersonal and social rhythm therapy involves scheduling and record-keeping.
+- Interpersonal and social rhythm therapy.
+This type of therapy involves scheduling and record-keeping.
 It may help a person with both conditions maintain stability and avoid changes in anxiety and mood.